tenkhen/git-playground/README.md

 ---

+### Git Branch

+View branch

+- `git branch` (shows only local branch)
+- `git branch -a` (shows all local and remote branches)

+Create a branch

+- `git branch branch-name` (creates a new branch)
+- `git checkout -b branch-name` (creates a new branch and switches to it automatically)

+Switch branch

+- `git checkout branch-name` (switches to a branch)

+Delete a branch

+- git branch -D branch-name (removes a branch.
+Make sure you are on another branch)

+---

 ### Handling Merge Conflict with Stash

 In a scenario where you made some changes and at the same time another collaborator made also changes in the same file as well